mturley/miq_mac_dev/README.md

 bundle exec rake evm:start
 ```

+Tip: Running evm again if it is running already will tell you what pid it is running on.

 At this point you should be able to view the rails application at http://localhost:3000/

 ### Running manageiq-ui-classic with webpack-dev-server